Dr. Ilan Dinstein

 SFARI Investigator, SFARI Scientific Review Board Website

-Ilan Dinstein is an associate professor in the departments of Psychology and of Cognitive and Brain Sciences at Ben-Gurion University (BGU), Israel.
-He received his Ph.D. from the Center for Neural Science at New York University in 2010 and then completed postdoctoral training in the neurobiology department at the Weizmann Institute and the Department of Psychology at Carnegie Mellon University.
+Ilan Dinstein is a professor in the psychology and cognitive and brain sciences departments at Ben-Gurion University (BGU) in Israel.
+He received his Ph.D. from the Center for Neural Science at New York University in 2010 and then completed postdoctoral training in the neurobiology department at the Weizmann Institute and the Psychology Department at Carnegie Mellon University.
+He is the founding director of the Azrieli National Centre for Autism and Neurodevelopment Research (ANCAN) in Israel, which holds the National Autism Database of Israel with extensive data from over 2,500 children with ASD and their families.

 Read More